 According to my husband waffles are one of those things that you either do right, or do terribly wrong.
 For him, the right waffle is:

-In all my research, I learned that there are two main criteria for a good waffle:
+In all my research, I learned that there are two important pieces needed to create a good waffle:

 Butter is what makes the waffle crispy and fluffy.
 If you skimp on the butter, your waffle will taste “okay,” but it won’t be great.
 It also won’t be nearly as good leftover, even if you do toast it.

 I use only butter (no substitutes) when I make this recipe as-is.
 Because butter is so amazingly good and good for you.
 More often though, I double the recipe (an easy way to work smarter, not harder) and will use half butter half coconut oil.